CHIMAI-A/MTJ/README.md

 - AC #2: As a registered user, I can log in to access data.

-2. As a maintenance staff, I want to receive notification if any park lights don't turn on when it's dark.
+2. As a park administrator, I want to automate the park's lighting system to optimize energy consumption based on daylight conditions.

-- AC #1: I want to receive notification if lights do not turn on at night time.
+- AC #1: The system changes how bright the park lights are or turns them on/off by itself using readings from special sensors that measure the current light around.

-- AC #2: I can check all park lights from main control pannel at the office.
+- AC #2: The system gathers and saves past information about light levels, energy use, and how the system works.
+This info helps park management staff study how the system is used, find ways to make it better, and set up lighting schedules for more efficiency

 3. As a park management staff, I want to monitor crowd situations so that I can identify popular spots.